milena-t/PhD_chapter1/data/correlations/correlations.md

 ### linear regression

-I am calculating the linear regression with `scipy.stats.linregress(genome_characteristic, GF_sizes)`.
+I am doing two things before the linear regression

 * exclude *D. melanogaster* from the analysis
 * Both variables are PICs log2-transformed to make them more linear.

+I am calculating the linear regression with `scipy.stats.linregress(genome_characteristic, GF_sizes)`.

 Unfortunately the sampling is pretty sparse and unequally distributed in the parameter space, and also the gene family sizes are discrete, so a lot of them don't have normally distributed residuals which makes the p-value of the regression unreliable.
 They often also are not suitable for non-linear regression since they also don't really follow an exponential trend or anything else that could be modelled, and the sample size is really low (13 species).
-Therefore I have excluded these orthogroups
+They often have one member in most species and only one or two expansions.
+Therefore I have excluded these orthogroups from the linear models.
+The y-axis labels show the number of orthogroups included in every plot.

 ### genome characteristics